 The duties and responsibilities of the members of the Committee as set out in this mandate and terms of reference are in addition to those duties and responsibilities that they have as members of the board.
 The deliberations of the Committee do not reduce the individual and collective responsibilities of the Board in regard to their fiduciary duties and responsibilities, and they must continue to exercise due care and judgement in accordance with their legal obligations.

-This mandate and terms of reference are subject to the provisions of the Companies Act, the Company's articles of association to be replaced by the contemplated Memorandum of Incorporation and any other applicable law or regulatory provision.
+This mandate and terms of reference are subject to the provisions of the Companies Act, the Company's Memorandum of Incorporation and any other applicable law or regulatory provision.

 2. Mandate